vanpertsch/vanpertsch/README.md

  ▶︎  As a dedicated and reliable team player, I look forward to contribute my skills in motivated, agile teams.

- ▷ I’m currently learning more about Typescript & Testing
+ ▷ I’m currently learning more about Typescript, Testing & Accessibility.